-Wondering what it takes to keep employees loyal and happy on the job these days?
-It may not be as complicated or expensive as you think.
+Wondering what it takes to keep loyal and happy workers on the job these days?
+You might be doing better at fostering employee job satisfaction than you think.

 1. Improve your workers' morale with a simple thanks

 Let employees know when you’re pleased with their work, so they realize you notice their contributions.
-This step doesn’t take much effort — a handwritten thank-you note or a "great job!" mention at a meeting will do – it but can greatly affect overall job satisfaction.
-I've kept the written accolades I've received from my own managers and contacts over the years because they mean so much to me.
+This step doesn’t take much effort — a handwritten thank-you note or a "great job!" mention at a meeting will do — but can greatly affect overall job satisfaction.
+Written accolades are rare in this day and age but can be quite meaningful.

 2. Boost job satisfaction by soliciting employee opinions

 Have a problem to solve or a new business opportunity to explore?
 Why not solicit ideas from your administrative staff?
 They may bring a fresh perspective to the situation and no doubt will appreciate the respect shown by asking for their input.

 Looking for administrative professionals to join your team?

 3. Earn their loyalty by investing in their development

 Let staff know you care about their professional development by encouraging them to earn certifications and attend association meetings, conferences and seminars — and then covering related expenses.
 (Asking them to foot the bill is not cool.)

 4. Provide promising career paths